-Psychotherapist Dr. Chavi Bhargava Sharma (Masters in Psychology) has vast experience in diverse spheres of mental health and wellness, including relationship counseling.
+That’s why, we turned to psychotherapist Dr. Chavi Bhargava Sharma (Masters in Psychology), who has vast experience in diverse spheres of mental health and wellness, including relationship counseling, for insights on negative relationships.
 She compares negative relationships with spoilt food items.
 She explains, “Dating a negative person is like eating a dish that has turned bad.
 It might look good enough from the outside, but it will eventually leave you with a bad aftertaste.”

 11 Signs That You Might Be In A Negative Relationship

 From the outside, negative relationships don’t seem all that different from regular relationships.
 For the involved persons, however, differentiating between the two can be the key to a lifetime of happiness.